Lab 3: Configure policy settings on IoT Devices

 - Define the number of days after which a catch-up definition update is required to 30

-Windows Components -> Windows Defender Antivirus has additional policies. check each setting description to see if it applies to your IoT device.
+Windows Components -> Microsoft Defender Antivirus has additional policies. check each setting description to see if it applies to your IoT device.

 Now that you've created an image that's tailored to your desired user experience, you can capture your image so it can be deployed to as many devices as you'd like.
 Lab 4 covers how to prepare an image for capture, and then deploy it to a device.